laymonage/slides-fosdem-2024/slides.md

 # Locking

-You can prevent multiple users from editing the same model instance at the same time by using the `LockableMixin` class.
+You can prevent multiple users from editing the same content at the same time by using the `LockableMixin` class.

 ```python
 from wagtail.models import LockableMixin